How to Perform Drawing of Objects with VBA in Excel (2 Examples)

 Code Breakdown

-• Here, 40, and 60 denote the position of the shape.
+• 40, and 60 denote the position of the shape.
 Additionally, 40 is the column reference and 60 is the row reference.

-• Furthermore, 100 denotes the length and height of the cube, and 90 denotes the width of the cube.
+• 100 denotes the length and height of the cube, and 90 denotes the width of the cube.

-• After that, Save the code then go back to Excel File >> then from the Developer tab >> select Macros.
+• Save the code and go back to the Excel File.

-Finally, you will see the following cube.
+You will see the following cube.

 Excel VBA Drawing Objects